Skip to main content

 Born in Nigeria and raised primarily in Greater Vancouver on the unceded, ancestral lands of the Squamish, Tsleil-Waututh, and Musqueam First Nations, Mobolaji loves reading or writing, watching movies, or doing improv.
 She started doing improv in Vancouver with Blind Tiger three years ago and has also been part of the House Teams at The Improv Centre for three seasons now.

-The Asshole, The Sidekick, The Seer, The Sarcastic Teenager, The Stubborn Parent, The Expert, The Celebrity—
+The Sarcastic Teenager, The Stubborn Parent,

 The challenges are absurd.
 The eliminations are pure melodrama.

-Because it’s ridiculously fun.
+It’s seriously ridiculously fun.
 But also...

 Duck Duck Moose channels the spirit of traveling medieval actors—poking fun at the powerful, celebrating the underdogs, and turning dark times into laughter.